 The Archive Group is involved every week in answering enquiries from the descendants of past parishioners who visit and write from all over the world, some via the parish web site.
 Graves are found, photographs and maps are sent by email and family trees researched.
 Students and historians also visit.

 Humidity and temperature of the ancient books, which are stored in archival boxes, are checked and recorded every week.
 The Archive Group also raises funds to cover the care of the books the church is uniquely privileged to keep by requesting donations from satisfied enquirers.

-Enquiries may be sent by e-mail to the Archivist; or by post to the Archivists, c/o St Nicholas Parish Office, The Vicarage, Church Street, Chiswick W4 2PJ.
+Enquiries may be sent by e-mail – firstname.lastname@example.org; or by post to the Archivists, c/o St Nicholas Parish Office, The Vicarage, Church Street, Chiswick W4 2PJ.

 Additional information, especially regarding matters of local environmental interest, can now be found on the website of the Chiswick Protection Society